rwmjones/rhrq-riscv-extensions/article.md

 ### How Extensions are Encoded

 RISC-V has a very regular instruction encoding.
+Because arbitrary extensions are allowed RISC-V uses a variable-length encoding, with all instructions (currently) being encoded in either 32 bits, or 16 bits for a compressed subset.
 For this article I won't talk much about compressed instructions — see the section below for more on that.
-And I won't discuss the variable-length encodings wider than 32 bits, since they are not yet used by any extensions.
+And I won't discuss the variable-length encodings which are 48 bits are wider, since they are not used by any extensions today.
 With those assumptions in mind we can assume the least significant 2 bits of each 32 bit instruction are always `1 1`.
 The next 5 bits are the **major opcode** which control how the instruction is decoded:

 ```
   major opcode